When is the best time to accept an injury compensation offer?

 Making a pre-medical offers

-- the full extent of your injury
+- The full extent of your injury

-- what medical treatments you will need
+- The medical treatments you'll need

-- the prognosis for ongoing care
+- The prognosis for ongoing care

 Read more: